oka4a/averroes-image-manager/README.md

 - \_utils: Utility functions used throughout the application.

 (pages): Individual pages of the application, including the image management pages, and category management pages.

+## TODO:

+- Handle image annotations
+- Use react-virtualized masonry for better ux